 Although prices have been increasing, they have not risen at a pace that would suggest a price crash is on the horizon.
 Condo demand continues to be strong; prices have been rising primarily because of the lack of listings.
-Most experts, including the Bank of Canada, believe the price increase is due to sustainable demand and is not being pushed up by speculators.
+Most experts, including the Bank of Canada, believe the price increase is due to sustainable demand and is not being pushed up by prices will hold steady.

 The threat of rising interest rates and the implementation of the Harmonized Sales Tax are expected to give the condo market another boost before July 1.
 With job prospects looking a little brighter, more first-time buyers may be looking to get into home ownership by purchasing a condo.
-Although demand will likely slow in the second half of the year, it is expected that prices will hold steady.
-Longer-term prospects for the condo market are also housing based on population growth, which Canada comes from immigration," said the Toronto Real Estate Board's Jason Mercer.
+Although demand will likely slow in the second half of the year, it is expected that ing market, which often begins with a condominium purchase.

+Longer-term prospects for the condo market are also bright.
+"Sustained demand for ownership housing is based on population growth, which in Canada comes from immigration," said the Toronto Real Estate Board's Jason Mercer.
 "The GTA remains Canada's single greatest beneficiary of immigration.
-With Toronto's briaht.
+With Toronto's cultural and labour-market diversity, this should continue."